akshaypatel99/cielav2/README.md

 the next hour in a clear, uncluttered and easy to read format, which I feel this build achieves.

-## Implementation
+## Implementation & Features

 #### STACK & APIS

 The front-end is built with React and Styled Components.
 Data is fetched from a serverless backend, built with Netlify Functions, and stored in the frontend using React Context.
 API calls are made in the backend to [OpenWeather](https://openweathermap.org/api) and [OpenCage](https://opencagedata.com/api).

-The user has two options to enter their location: a text box or a button to send their location.
-If the user chooses to manually input their location or search for weather at a different location, their text input is first sent to OpenCage.
-The OpenCage API receives street addresses and returns a lat/long pair.
-The lat/long coordinates are then used to fetch the weather data from OpenWeather.
+The user has two options to enter their location: a text input or a button to use their current location.
+If the user chooses to type their current location, or search for weather at a different location, their text input is first sent to OpenCage.
+The OpenCage API receives street addresses and returns lat/long coordinates, which are then used to fetch the weather data from OpenWeather.

 If the user chooses to share their location, the lat/long coordinates from the Window.navigator API are used to fetch the weather data from OpenWeather.

 #### NETLIFY FUNCTIONS

-I chose Netlify Functions because they are serverless AWS Lambda functions and allow you to have server-side code without having to run a dedicated server.
+I chose Netlify Functions because they are serverless AWS Lambda functions that act as API endpoints, and they allow you to have a backend without having to run a dedicated server.
 They also keep API keys secure that would otherwise be exposed by React in the frontend.

 #### LAYOUT

-There are a couple of interesting techniques used in this simply designed project.
-One such technique was to display the Hourly and Daily Detail components as an overlay on top of the homepage, with a clickable background to return to the homepage.
+To display the Hourly and Daily Detail components, I chose to display the information in a modal with a clickable background to return to the homepage.
 This would maintain the feel of a SPA, rather than a website with numerous pages.

-The Daily and Hourly Detail components use their Unix Timestamp (received from the OpenWeather API) as a unique id.
+The Hourly and Daily Detail components use their Unix Timestamp (received from the OpenWeather API) as a unique id.
 Each Day and Hour component is a clickable link that sets the URL parameters to the corresponding Unix Timestamp.
 When the URL path change is detected, the overlaying Detail component is displayed.

 #### RAIN FORECAST

-The other interesting technique was used in 'Rainfall in the Next Hour'.
-To display the expected rainfall in mm/hr for each minute, there are 60 individual divs representing each minute and they will have a background colour indicating how much rainfall is expected.
-They key for the chart is almost identical to that used by the Met Office.
+For 'Rainfall in the Next Hour' I decided to use a stacked horizontal bar chart that displays the expected rainfall in mm/hr for each minute.
+There are 60 individual divs representing each minute in the next hour and they will have a background colour indicating how much rainfall is expected.
+Inspiration for the key comes from a similar key used by the Met Office.

 ## Lessons Learned